-Continuation of ACCT 0221 which covers such topics as accounting theory related to the liability and stockholders equity sections of the balance sheet, the cash flow statement, and earnings per share computation.
+Continuation of ACCT 0221 which covers such topics as accounting theory related to the liability and stockholders equity sections of the balance

 Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ACCT 0221

 ACCT 1303 - STRATEGIC COST MANAGEMENT

 This course focuses on advanced topics in cost and managerial accounting.
 Emphasis is on standard cost systems and variance analysis; absorption and variable costing; capital budgeting techniques and income tax impact assessment; and short and long range forecasting and reporting.